-Our first destination is Cabo de Palos and it’s beautiful light house.
-We can stay at the parking below the light house over night.
+Our first destination was Cabo de Palos and it’s beautiful light house.
+We could stay at the parking below the light house over night.
 (37°38’02.6″N 0°41’30.6″W)

-After breakfast we drive into the Calblanque National Park on gravel roads until we reach the western beaches.
+After breakfast, we drove into the Calblanque National Park on gravel roads, until we reached the western beaches.
 (37°35’57.9″N 0°45’34.7″W)

-After a short walk to another beach we decide to head to the eastern beaches aswell to see if they are as spectacular.
+After a short walk to another beach we decide to head to the eastern beaches as well, to see if they are as spectacular.

 We had to drive back and take another road through the mountains to get there.
 Before we reached the beach we passed the salinas where you can watch many birds.
 The beaches here are shorter but also beautiful sand beaches.
 We wondered, how crowded it gets here in summer.
 Maybe the number of cars is restricted as there are gates at the entrance.
 (37°36’19.7″N 0°43’42.5″W)

 We haven’t heard anything good about La Manga – the narrow stretch between the Mar Menor, a lagoon, and the sea, but as you shouldn’t speak badly about things you don’t know, we decide to drive up and see for ourselves.
 The land is so narrow that mostly you have one street with a hotel on one or sometimes both sides and thats it.
 The lagoon side has no beaches, only on the sea side there is a little beach with high rising hotels.
 Everything is closed and empty in winter but we could imagine what’s going on here in summer, when all the apartments are in use.

 There are some places where we saw caravans parked, but this area is not attractive at all so we turn around and headed back to Cabo de Palos.
 Tonight we parked directly at the coast, next to the harbour, with a spectacular view.
 (37°37’51.0″N 0°41’51.5″W)